-The disinformation of the Globe and Mail, Toronto Star and CBC mirrors that of the U.S. monopoly media, as Gregory Shupak, who teaches media studies at the University of Guelph-Humber in Toronto, documents for FAIR, a media watchdog organization.
-He reviewed reports from CNN, CBS, New York Times, Newsweek, Reuters and Associated Press.
-Identical phrases and metaphors turn up in CNN (1/8/18) which similarly trivialized Tamimi’s arrest, noting that Israelis call her “Shirley Temper” because of “her long ginger curls” and because they accuse her of “starring in carefully choreographed ‘Pallywood’ videos, a dismissive characterization of protests considered staged for the camera.”
+The disinformation of the Globe and Mail, Toronto Star and CBC mirrors that of the U.S. monopoly media.
+Gregory Shupak, who teaches media studies at the University of Guelph-Humber in Toronto, documented it for FAIR, a US media watchdog organization, though for some reason he ignores the media of his own country.
+Prof Shupak reviewed reports from CNN, CBS, New York Times, Newsweek, Reuters and Associated Press.
+Identical phrases and metaphors turned up in CNN (1/8/18) which similarly trivialized Tamimi’s arrest, noting that Israelis call her “Shirley Temper” because of “her long ginger curls” and because they accuse her of “starring in carefully choreographed ‘Pallywood’ videos, a dismissive characterization of protests considered staged for the camera.”

 Prof Shupak points out:

 “For example, none of the above-mentioned articles mention the risk of Tamimi being seriously harmed in Israeli jails.
 Yet UNICEF charges Israel with subjecting Palestinian youth to ‘practices that amount to cruel, inhuman or degrading treatment or punishment, according to the Convention on the Rights of the Child and the Convention against Torture.’
 These include children ‘being aggressively awakened in the middle of the night by many armed soldiers and being forcibly brought to an interrogation center tied and blindfolded, sleep-deprived,’ and “threatened with death, physical violence, solitary confinement and sexual assault, against themselves or a family member.’”
 (For his article, click here.)